mukuzz/dsc_notice_bot/README.md

     sudo apt install redis-server

-Open this file with your preferred text editor:

-    sudo nano /etc/redis/redis.conf

-Inside the file, find the `supervised` directive.
-This directive allows us to declare an init system to manage Redis as a service, providing us with more control over its operation.
-The supervised directive is set to `no` by default.
-Since we are running Ubuntu, which uses the systemd init system, change this to `systemd`:

-    . . .

-    # If you run Redis from upstart or systemd, Redis can interact with your
-    # supervision tree.
-Options:
-    #   supervised no      - no supervision interaction
-    #   supervised upstart - signal upstart by putting Redis into SIGSTOP mode
-    #   supervised systemd - signal systemd by writing READY=1 to $NOTIFY_SOCKET
-    #   supervised auto    - detect upstart or systemd method based on
-    #                        UPSTART_JOB or NOTIFY_SOCKET environment variables
-    # Note: these supervision methods only signal "process is ready."
-    #       They do not enable continuous liveness pings back to your supervisor.
-    supervised systemd

-    . . .

-Now restart the Redis service to reflect the changes we made to the configuration file:

-    sudo systemctl restart redis.service

 Create a virtual environment and install python requirements

     virtualenv --python=python3 venv # note that python3 is required